ObjColumnist/apn_on_rails/README.md

 	>> notification.body = 'foobar'
 	>> notification.custom_payloads = {:link => "http://www.example.com"}
 	>> notification.save

-To prevent errors when copy and pasting your dev certs you can do it with Ruby

-	>> certificate =  Rails.root.join('config','certs','apns_development.pem').read

 You can use the following Rake task to deliver your individual notifications: